 Q. Your grant description mentions that Impact Grants Chicago awards grants of less than $100,000.
 How do we apply for one of these grants?

 A. These are “Merit Grants” and are not part of our application process.
 Our grant model is based on the number of members who join our organization each year.
 For every 100 members, who donate $1,000 each, we will award one $100,000 Impact Grant.
 The residual funds are awarded to the remaining finalists as Merit Grants.
 The amounts of these grants are not determined until January and may differ from year to year.
 If your organization were to be chosen as a finalist but does not receive an Impact Grant, you would receive a Merit Grant to be spent at your organization’s discretion.

 Q. How should I submit my LOI or Full Grant Application?

 A. LOIs are submitted online through the Impact Grants Chicago website.
 See the Grant Process and Schedule page for all of the eligibility requirements and grant guidelines, focus areas, schedules, deadlines and grant process information, including the dates when our online management application system is open for applications.
 Applicants invited to submit Full Grant Applications will be given instructions on how to submit their complete applications upon receiving their invitations.

 Q. Who can we contact to discuss our Full Grant Application?

 A. Impact Grants Chicago is committed to a fair, unbiased process.
 We are unable to engage in unsolicited communication on topics other than questions about the guidelines, application process or forms.
 For questions regarding these topics, you may email firstname.lastname@example.org.
 If we have questions about your LOI or Full Grant Application, we will contact you.
-In addition, our online applicant management system provides an extensive email support system, FAQs, and self-help guides for submission issues.
+In addition, our online applicant management system provides extensive email support, FAQs, and self-help guides for submission issues.